 For your convenience, we have made high resolution scans of all NOBA winners.
 The covers were scanned with a graphic-quality scanner at 300 dpi, a resolution suitable for most print media work.
 All scans were saved in a TIFF file format.
-(If you need low resolution scans for blogs, websites and other Internet uses, see 2012 Winners.)

 When downloading the following image files, we suggest using your browser's SAVE option.
 On some browsers, you can do this by right clicking and selecting SAVE LINK AS.

 Outdoor Literature (Fiction).
 Jimmy Bluefeather: A Novel